igor-ribeiiro/Meet-me-halfway/README.md

 ## Project

+You can see this project online in: [https://meetmehalfway-hackathon.herokuapp.com/](https://meetmehalfway-hackathon.herokuapp.com/)

 To run this project, set your Google Map APIs key in src/components/map/map.jsx and in public/index.html and enable the Directions, Place and DistanceMatrixService services.
 So then,
 ```sh
 npm install